 The encrypted backup file can be cracked using this tool if back up a password is not available.
 It allows launching Brute-force attack on encrypted backup.
 Time taken to crack a password depends on the complexity of the password.

-Following steps needs to be performed to brute force back up a password.
+The following steps need to be performed to brute force backup a password.

 - Launch Elcomsoft Phone Breaker tool and navigate to password recovery wizard in the main window.
 Choose source as an iOS Backup device and select manifest. plist file by navigating to the Backup file needs to be cracked.

 Figure 49.
 Choose source manifest. plist file

 - Select Attack type from the Attacks section and click start.
 Upon a successful attack, it would display password on the screen.

 Apple provides cloud computing service as iCloud storage.
 Data like documents, bookmarks, calendars, contacts, photos, reminders, applications and more can be kept using the iCloud account in cloud storage.
 Automatically and wirelessly users can backup their iOS devices to iCloud.
 Other services like Find My Friends and Find My iPhone also comes with iCloud.